 Until recently, a majority of NET's government sales has involved the Promina product, for which sales have declined substantially in recent periods.
 While governmental agencies have purchased and are evaluating some of our new products for broader deployment, this new line of business may not develop quickly or be sufficient to offset future declines in sales of the Promina product.
 Spending by government customers fluctuates based on budget allocations and the timely passage of the annual federal budget.
 An impasse in federal government budget decisions could lead to substantial delays or reductions in federal spending.
 During 2011, the U.S. federal government was unable to reach agreement on budget reduction measures required by the Budget Control Act of 2011 (the "Budget Act").
 The sequestration began on March 1, 2013 as a result of budget cuts enacted by the Budget Act, including automatic reductions in both defense and discretionary spending.
 To date, the effects of sequestration have been minimal on our government business.
 However, expected additional budget cuts in fiscal 2014 could have an adverse effect on spending on IT and communications products and services, which could result in lower revenue from government customers in the future.
 Among the factors that could impact federal government spending and which would reduce our federal government contracting and subcontracting business are a significant decline in, or reapportioning of, spending by the federal government; changes, delays or cancellations of federal government programs or requirements; the adoption of new laws or regulations that affect companies that provide services to the federal government; federal government shutdowns or other delays in the government appropriations process; changes in the political climate, including with regard to the funding of products we provide; and general economic conditions.
-The loss or significant curtailment of any government contracts or subcontracts, could have a material adverse effect on our busines
+The loss or significant curtailment of any government contract or subcontracts, whether due to our performance or due to interruptio in governmental funding for such contracts or subcontracts, could have a material adverse effect on our business, results of operations and financial condition.

 The Department of Defense ("DOD") has issued specific requirements for IP networking products for features and interoperability.
 In order for a vendor's product to be used to connect to the DOD network, that product must pass a series of significant tests and be certified by the Joint Interoperability Test Command ("JITC").
-Certain of our products obtained in the acquisition of NET are already certified by JITC.
-We have recently submitted all of the requisite paperwork to begin the process of testing of the SBC5000 product at JITC.
+Certain of our products are already certified by JITC, including the SBC5000.
 However, if we are unable to obtain JITC certification as needed, our DOD sales, and hence our revenue and results of operations, may suffer.